© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Quilter's and adjoining vaults in High Street is a scheduled monument protected by Historic England under reference 1001896.
 View the official record →

-Quilter's and adjoining vaults in High Street is a Grade II listed building complex located in Hampshire.
+Quilter's and adjoining vaults is a medieval undercroft situated beneath properties on the High Street in Winchester, Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001896.

 Quilter's and adjoining vaults in High Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001896.